From university research studies to part-time jobs, there are plenty of opportunities to make extra money on campus. See what's open.

 The study takes place over the course of three semesters, and you will be compensated for your participation (maximum of $356–$386 for completing all parts of the study).

 ASAP tutor mentors

 The Academic Success and Achievement Program (ASAP) provides free small-group tutoring and one-on-one tutoring to first-year/transfer students and any student living on campus (including Bear Creek residents).
 Mentor hours are flexible, and the starting hourly pay is $16.
+Hiring is done on a rolling basis.
 Learn more and apply.

 Campus Dining Services openings

 CDS offers the opportunity to learn and build a variety of skills for success during your time at CU and beyond.
 With flexible hours, convenient locations and competitive pay ($16 per hour), this is a great opportunity for busy students.
 Learn more and apply.

 Environmental Center openings